Marketing & Global Supply Chain, Department of

 Office: 690 TNRB

-Ryan Elder is an Assistant Professor of Marketing at the Marriott School of Management at Brigham Young University.
+Ryan Elder is an Associate Professor of Marketing at the Marriott School of Management at Brigham Young University.
 Dr. Elder researches how sensory experiences affect consumers’ cognitions and behaviors, as well as how visual cues affect persuasion.
 He primarily explores these areas within the context of advertising, product packaging, atmospherics, and product design.
 His research has been published in the Journal of Consumer Research, the Journal of Marketing Research, and the Journal of Consumer Psychology.
 Popular accounts of his work have appeared on Good Morning America, The Today Show, CBS This Morning, BBC World News, TIME Magazine, The Tonight Show with Jimmy Fallon, and others.

 - PhD, Marketing, University of Michigan, 2011